How to Install Obsidian on Ubuntu 26.04, 24.04 and 22.04

 printf 'Tag: %s\nVersion: %s\nURL: %s\n' "$TAG" "$VERSION" "$DEB_URL"

-Download the package into /tmp, then install it with APT so any package dependencies are handled in the same step.
+Create a small cache directory for the downloaded package, then install it with APT so any package dependencies are handled in the same step.

 Verify the installed package version after APT finishes.